proof88/PGE/PGE/docpages/menu-04-Networking.md

  - server: requirement increase is linear with number of clients:
    - v0.1.2: 480 PKT/s for 7 clients @ 60 FPS as per handleInputAndSendUserCmdMove() TODO: add required packet buffer based on fixed PgePacket size,
              120 PKT/s for 1 client @ 60 FPS (1 will be by the server by injection though);
-   - v0.1.3: same as v0.1.2;
+   - v0.1.3: same as v0.1.2 since clients are still storming the server with same pkt rate;
-   - v0.1.4: TODO TODO: add required packet buffer based on variable PgePacket size.
+   - v0.1.4: TODO: fill.
+TODO: add required packet buffer based on variable PgePacket size.
    - v0.1.5: TODO.

  - client: